manus-aiattack/dlnk-platform-complete/frontend/ENHANCEMENTS.md

 # 🚀 Future Enhancements - Implementation Guide

-This document describes the 8 Future Enhancements implemented in the dLNk Attack Platform frontend.
+This document describes the 8 Future Enhancements implemented in the Connext Security Platform frontend.

 ---